jayzobalia/MERN_Project/README.md

 # Acknowledgement

-We would like to thanks Prof. Deepa Jain for the guidance and support throughout the coursework.
+We would like to thank Prof. Deepa Jain for the guidance and support throughout the coursework.